 Sales and Marketing

 Kimberly-Clark sells its household items directly to supermarkets, mass merchandisers, drugstores, warehouse clubs, variety and department stores, and other retail outlets, as well as through distributors and e-commerce.
 For the away-from-home market it serves, the company sells through distributors and directly to high-volume public facilities and to manufacturing, lodging, office building, food service, and health care establishments.

-Its largest customer, über worldwide retailer Wal-Mart, represented about 12% of sales in 2012 and 2011, and 13% in both 2010 and 2009.
+Its largest customer, über worldwide retailer Wal-Mart, represented about 14% of sales in 2015, and 13% in 2014 and 2013.